1. Introduction

 b) CQC Inspection reports and ratings

 Our contracts require providers to notify us of any outcome following compliance assessments by the CQC, and to work with us to develop an improvement plan to action the identified areas for improvement within the agreed timescales.
-Residents should be informed as part of the improvement plan.
+Residents / clients should also be informed as part of the improvement plan.

 c) Service Quality Feedback (SQF) information